wp-plugins/addthis/readme.txt

 == Changelog ==

+= 5.0.2 =
+* Fixes for WordPress instances running on PHP verions below 5.5

 = 5.0.1 =
 * Improved migration of checkbox settings from 4.0 plugin
 * Improved settings page layout on mobile devices and small screens